NOTE: This is cross-posted at Huffington Post’s OFF THE BUS section.

 To understand the magnetic force the name “Bhutto” conjures in Pakistan, imagine the Kennedys, the Clintons and the entire Bush clan all rolled into one — with added doses of tragedy, corruption and political intrigue.
 The patriarch is the late Zulfiqar Ali Bhutto, Pakistan’s wildly popular former prime minister, and Fatima’s grandfather (who was hanged after a military takeover by General Muhammad Zia-ul-Haq).
 It’s important to know that Fatima’s father, Murtaza Bhutto, was an opposition member of parliament when older sister Benazir was last in power, and that he died in a hail of bullets under still-cloudy circumstances at the hands of the police force under his sister’s rule.
 Then later, Benazir retreated into exile amid big-money corruption charges that Musharraf has recently agreed to drop.

-s widely expected to leap into politics herself.
+You also need to know that Columbia-educated Fatima is widely expected to leap into politics herself.
 But, if and when she ever does, it will assuredly not be under her aunt’s Pakistani People’s Party banner.

 CF: A lot of people have called for you to run for public office?
 Are you seriously considering it?